Lucas-Buckley/EE-Simulation/docs/rbm/rule_based_plan.md

 ### 5) Initialization
 - Choose start year (e.g., 1905) with plausible initial values deer0, pred0, carry0 from historical context.
-- Define annual input series across the horizon: hunt[year], ctrl[year], winter[year].
+- Define annual input series across the horizon: hunt[year], ctrl[year].

 ### 6) Parameters (quick ref; Calc I friendly)
 - Vegetation:
   - vegRate: how fast carry regrows toward capMax when it is below the max.
 Example: vegRate = 0.15 means carry increases by about 15% of its current value this year (before other effects).
 Range: [0.05, 0.4].
   - capMax: the hard upper limit of how many deer the land can support (units: deer).
 Pick about 2–5× the first-year carry.
 Example: if carry0 = 30,000, set capMax between 60,000 and 150,000.
 Higher capMax allows larger peaks.
   - browse: how strongly extra deer above carry reduce next year’s carry (units: fraction per deer).
 The drop to carry is browse × (deer − carry).
 Example: if deer − carry = 10,000 and browse = 0.10, next year’s carry is reduced by 1,000.
-  - winPen: fraction of capMax lost per unit of winter severity.
-The winter term subtracts winPen × winter × capMax.
-Example: if winter = 2 and winPen = 0.05 with capMax = 100,000, carry loses 0.05 × 2 × 100,000 = 10,000.
 - Deer:
   - birth: the maximum number of fawns per deer per year in great food years (units: fawns per deer).
 Actual births scale by food.
 Range: [0.6, 1.2].
   - surv: baseline fraction of deer that survive natural causes when there is no stress (0–1).
 Range: [0.6, 0.95].
-  - wDeer: how much winter hurts deer survival per unit of winter.
-If wDeer = 0.2 and winter = 1, survival is multiplied by (1 − 0.2) = 0.8.
-Range: [0, 0.3].
 - Predation:
   - predAtk: how strongly predators remove deer (per predator per deer).
 Higher means more kills for the same pred and deer.
 Range: [1e-7, 1e-3].
   - predCap: the maximum fraction of the deer herd that predators can remove in one year (0–1).
 This caps kills so they cannot exceed predCap × deer.
 Range: [0.05, 0.6].